Sound technical content, curated with aloha by

 Let me quibble over a possible semantics issue first :-)

 Unless I am misunderstanding what you are doing, most of us might call it electroplating rather than electroforming.
 The difference being that we call it electroforming only if the plating layer itself becomes structural, for instance if you were plating gold onto wax and then melting the wax away to create hollow gold earrings, with the gold plating becoming the object.
 Microwave guides, record stampers, and flexible bellows are some other typical electroforms.
-But with you plating at such a low current for such a long time, I am not sure that I understand after all :-)
+But I am not sure that I understand after all :-)

 So, as you can see, it isn't possible to estimate the thickness you are depositing from the time and current without some input regarding the gold plating solution being used.

 There is no "accepted thickness".
-We have dozens of threads here discussing the topic of gold plating thickness, and it ranges from zero (tinted electrophoretic lacquers or PVD hard coatings in lieu of gold), through a few tenths of a micron for cheap costume jewelry, on to about 1 micron for good quality costume jewelry, then onto 2-1/2 micron gold plating over silver (Vermeil), all the way to 7 microns and even more for super-premium watches.
+We have dozens of threads here discussing the topic of gold plating thickness, and it ranges from zero (tinted electrophoretic lacquers or PVD hard coatings in lieu of gold), through a few tenths of a micron for very cheap costume jewelry, on to about 1 micron for moderate quality costume jewelry, then onto 2-1/2 micron gold plating over silver (Vermeil) for high quality, all the way to 7 microns and even more for super-premium watches.

-Get back to us with more info and the readers can probably offer additional response.
+Get back to us with more info and the readers can probably offer additional responses.
 Good luck.

 Regards,